Repost from 10/29/18

 Interestingly, I don’t feel I have a lot of xenophobia, but I could be deluding myself and need to work on it as well.
 I just don’t have issues with migrants, immigrants or refugees.
 I’ve worked with migrant Hispanic women (at the Farmworker Association of Florida and at Planned Parenthood as well as in midwifery school in El Paso, Texas), but that is a specific group of folks, leaving hundreds of other cultures and countries still mentally untouched.

 Ugh.
 This one is going to be fucking difficult to work with since I am a sex worker who often creates scenarios and writes pornographic stories that specifically fetishize men and women… both cis and trans.
 I struggle with the line between attraction and fetishizing in my own mind.
 I adore black and Asian men.
-Love “Big Black Cock” and speak and write about it a lot.
+Love “Big Black Cock” and speak and write about it a lot at work.
 What are my values and am I contributing to the degradation of oppressed people by having my own desires and, more specifically, fetishizing it in my job.

 Reevaluating Law Enforcement